 Experience Biology: Level C is an online high school biology course for Christian students that easily adapts to the needs of students working at different levels.
-Whatever the level of difficulty, all students will use the online lectures, Experience Biology Student Guidebook, Experience Biology Student Lab Guide, and the lab videos.
+Whatever the level of difficulty, all students will use the Experience Biology: Student Guidebook, Experience Biology: Student Lab Guide, the online lectures, and the lab videos.
 The two books are available as free PDFs.
 This course and others from Journey Homeschool Academy are open for enrollment only during the summer.

 Video lectures for each lesson are well presented with clarity and expressiveness by Luke Gilkerson.
 The professionally produced videos include images, animations, clips from films, and other elements that help hold the interest of students.
 Gilkerson helpfully summarizes key points at the end of each video.
-Students will watch two of these lectures per week that run 20 to 25 minutes each.
+Students will watch two of these 20- to 25-minute lectures per week.

 The required Experience Biology course books are written by Trisha Gilkerson.
-Trisha is the main presenter on the briefer videos for each lab activity.
-She explains what is to be done and sometimes demonstrates techniques such as those for performing dissections.
+Trisha is the main presenter on the video for each lab activity.
+These are briefer than the lecture videos.
+Trisha explains what is to be done and sometimes demonstrates techniques, such as those for performing dissections.

 The 328-page Student Guidebook is available to registered students as a free download, but you can order a printed copy if you want.
 For each lesson, it has new vocabulary words followed by a number of pages where students fill in the blanks to create their own notes as they watch the video lectures.
 There is also space for students to write their own notes if they wish.
 Occasionally, there will be images for students to label, such as one on page 23 showing the parts of a cell.
 The Student Guidebook includes quarterly study guides to help students prepare for the four exams included with the course.
 Online flashcards help students master the vocabulary words.